AcademySoftwareFoundation/openexr/website/SceneLinear.rst

    :height: 400
    :alt: image after tone mapping to improve appearance

-   Example of same image displayed with the camera's default tone mapping to create a more pleasing image with darker shadows and more vivid colors
+   The same image displayed with the camera's default tone mapping to create a more pleasing image with darker shadows and more vivid colors